 This cover was carried by P G Taylor

-on the experimental flight to Valparaiso, Chile.
+on his experimental flight to Valparaiso, Chile.

 It left Sydney on 14 March 1951 and is backstamped in Valparaiso